thestackcollective/front-end-curriculum/projects/module-1/balancing-act-solo/weekend-1-2.md

 ## Weekend 1-2

 Steps 4-5 are to be completed over the Weekend between Weeks 1-2.
-Turing students, on average, work about 20 hours between Friday, Saturday, and Sunday.
+TheStackCollective students, on average, work about 20 hours between Friday, Saturday, and Sunday.
 We estimate that (if you've completed Steps 0-3 successfully), Steps 4-5 can be completed in about 20 hours.

 <section class="call-to-action">
 ### Step 4 - Toggle Views